mi0iou/RPi_Wobbulator/README.txt

 "Fast" option removed and replaced with set of 4 radio buttons which allow the user to set the ADC at 3.75SPS 18Bit, 15SPS 16Bit, 60SPS 14Bit or 240SPS 12Bit - Tom

+UPDATE v2.71
+The dBm scale was changed to make better use of the available space.
+"DBm" option removed and dBm scale only shown when using Channel 2, with Volt scale show for other channels.
+"Bias" option also removed and bias compensation applied to channel 2 only, with no bias compensation applied to other channels.
+Code and comments tidied up - Tom